vijusudhi/cltr_web_app/README.md

 To motivate further, check what Google gives as search results for the same query (though in different languages).
 Do note the number of search results and the language of results retrieved.

+> "If it weren't for my lawyer, I'd still be in prison.
+>  It went a lot faster with two people digging."

 <table><tr>